wimblerobotics/Robotics_Book/book/chapters/calibrating_odom.md

 Also note that these two measurements are likely to not be exactly the same as that used to create the URDF for the robot.
 The URDF is mostly used for visualization and collision detection, and the measurements in the URDF are for visual purposes.
-You can used the actual, calibrated measurements in the URDF, but you can be less accurate in the URDF, though it's possible that you pass the calibration values via the URDF to the odometry code.
+You can use the actual, calibrated measurements in the URDF, but you can be less accurate in the URDF, though it's possible that you pass the calibration values via the URDF to the odometry code.
 I do not pass calibration data via the URDF.
-I have a separate configuration file for the calibrated measurements because they will change over time, especally as the robot is used and parts wear.
+I have a separate configuration file for the calibrated measurements because they will change over time, especially as the robot is used and parts wear.

-Now, pay attemption to this.
+Now, pay attemtion to this.
 Remember all of those things mentioned above that can affect the odometry.
 The sampling interval isn't precise, wheels slip, and so on.
-Especially if you are computing odomentry using a Linux process, you will be hit with process preemption and similar Linux issues which are going to make it hard to get good odometry.
+Especially if you are computing odometry using a Linux process, you will be hit with process preemption and similar Linux issues which are going to make it hard to get good odometry.
 If at all possible, never compute odometry using a computer that is going to result in the odometry code not being called often or not being called at a regular interval.
 Even if you are using, say, an Arduino processor, make sure you understand now to make your loops